co-analysis/govukhugo/README.md

 Download this repo as a zip and extract the files and copy them to the folder `themes/govukhugo` within your Hugo site base folder (note the lack of dash!!).

-Or, add `govuk-hugo` as a submodule to your Hugo site's repository
+Or, add `govukhugo` as a submodule to your Hugo site's repository

 ```
-$ git submodule add https://github.com/co-analysis/govuk-hugo.git themes/govukhugo
+$ git submodule add https://github.com/co-analysis/govukhugo.git themes/govukhugo
 ```

 ## Configuration